+Dredging.
 Competition is limited by the size and complexity of the job, equipment requirements, bonding requirements, certification requirements and government regulations.
-The majority of work within the domestic dredging bid market has historically been performed by Great Lakes and four other key competitors which collectively comprised an average of 81% of the market over the last three years.
-However, in the last six months of 2006, the Company repositioned two medium size hopper dredges and one small hopper dredge to the Middle East from the U.S., and, at the same time, a competitor began operating a new hopper dredge in the U.S. In addition, Royal Boskalis Westminster, NV, a Dutch company ("Royal Boskalis") announced in the first quarter of 2007 the termination of Bean Stuyvesant LLC, the joint-venture that it had with Bean Dredging.
-In the second quarter of 2007, the
+Great Lakes and four other key competitors perform the majority of the work within the Company's domestic dredging bid market.
+On average over the last three years, Great Lakes' share of the market was 37% with the other four entities obtaining a 45% share.
+However, the Company has repositioned two medium size hopper dredges and one small hopper dredge to the Middle East from the U.S. at the same time a competitor began operating a new hopper dredge on a project in the Gulf Coast.
+The result of these two changes is not yet known, but may shift the U.S. market share footprint in the future.